Cölln

-Cölln ([ˈkœln]) was the twin city of Old Berlin (Altberlin) from the 13th century to the 18th century.
+Cölln ([ˈkœln]) was the twin city of Old Berlin (Alt-Berlin) from the 13th century to the 18th century.
 Cölln was located on the Fisher Island section of Spree Island, opposite Altberlin on the western bank of the River Spree, until the cities were merged by Frederick I of Prussia to form Berlin in 1710.
 Today, the former site of Cölln is the historic core of the modern Mitte locality of the Berlin-Mitte borough in central Berlin.

 History

 Cölln is first mentioned in a 1237 deed, denoting a priest Symeon of Cölln's (Symeon de Colonia) Saint Peter's Church as a witness.
 This date is commonly regarded as the origin of Berlin, though Altberlin on the eastern bank of the Spree river was not mentioned before 1244 and parts of modern Greater Berlin, such as Spandau and Köpenick, are even older.

 Cölln and Altberlin were separated only by the river Spree, linked by the Mühlendamm causeway, hence there was a close connection right from the start.
 Since the trade route from Magdeburg to Frankfurt (Oder) crosses the twin town and the inland water-transportation routes also passed through it, Cölln-Berlin quickly came to prosperity.
 A second crossing, the Lange Brücke (Long Bridge), today the Rathausbrücke (Town Hall Bridge) was erected across the Spree in 1307 with a common town hall in the middle of it.

 The common policy of Berlin and Cölln led 1307 to a first alliance with other towns (Brandenburg an der Havel, Frankfurt (Oder) and Salzwedel) in the March to defend their rights against the sovereign.
 The Elector Frederick II Irontooth of Brandenburg ended the autonomy of Cölln/Berlin and declared the twin town to his residence in 1451.
 In 1710 the twin cities Cölln and old Berlin merged by the order of King Frederick I to form the capital of Prussia.
 As Altberlin was twice as big as Cölln at that time, the merged city was named Berlin.

-The name of Cölln survives in the Berlin southeastern borough of Neukölln (New Cölln).
-Originally a southern extension of Cölln was called Neukölln am Wasser, and the "Köllnischer Park" and the street "Am Köllnischen Park" are both located in the adjacent area.
-The Bärenzwinger enclosure situated within the park was until 2015 home to three brown bears (the bear is the heraldic animal of the City of Berlin), representing the cradle of the city.
+The name of Cölln survives in Berlin's southeastern quarter Neukölln ("New Cölln"), formerly Rixdorf, and the homonymous borough of Neukölln, which are geographically distinct from the historical Neu-Cölln, a southern extension of Cölln, originally also called Neu-Cölln am Wasser (Neu-Cölln by the water).
+As Neu-Kölln, it later became a small district of Berlin until the 1920 Greater Berlin Act.
+The Köllnischer Park and the street Am Köllnischen Park are both located in the former territory of Neu-Cölln.
+The Bärenzwinger enclosure situated in the park was until 2015 home to three brown bears—the bear is the heraldic animal of the city of Berlin— representing the cradle of the city.